MelvDouc/deno-jsx/README.md

 }
 ```

-As JSR doesn't allow global type augmentations, you need to create a `jsx.d.ts` (or use an existing `.d.ts` file) and insert the following:
+As JSR doesn't allow global type augmentations, you need to create a `jsx.d.ts` file (or use an existing `.d.ts` file) and insert the following:

 ```typescript
 import type { JSX_ElementTagNameMap } from "@melvdouc/dsx";